Droogans/protractor-hotkeys/README.md

 ## Testing

-This works on Firefox and Mac.
+This works on Firefox and Chrome on Mac.
 I only test the easiest, platform-independent shortcuts.
 Hopefully I have captured most of the testing surface with these.

  - single characters (`'i'`, `'I'`, `'?'`)
  - single characters pressed in succession (`'g g'`, `'G G'`)